She Hangs Brightly: Release and promotion

 "Blue Flower" was released as a single and reached number 29 on the Billboard Alternative Songs chart.
 Four years later, "Halah" reached number 19 on the same chart after the success of "Fade into You".

 Music

 Ben Cardew of Pitchfork said: "Hope Sandoval’s hypnagogic whisper and Roback’s velvety guitar tones create a [...] late-night atmosphere, tempered by songs that borrow from the vivid musical austerity of early blues."

 The album showcases the band's trademark effect with haunting guitar work and lyrics, and Hope Sandoval's detached vocals.
 David Roback's Robby Krieger-inspired psychedelic blues slide guitar style can be heard on the song "Free".

 "Ghost Highway" is another psychedelic rock track, with a fast rhythm.
 This song dates from the band's days as Opal and was initially slated to be the title track of Opal's second album.

 "Blue Flower" is a Slapp Happy cover from the 1972 album Sort Of.

 Artwork

-The album cover artwork is a shot of an art nouveau stairway designed by architect Victor Horta at Hôtel Tassel in Brussels.
+The album cover artwork is a shot of an Art Nouveau stairway designed by architect Victor Horta at the Hôtel Tassel in Brussels.